ACY222/2024_Fall/Linear Algebra/Outlines_MIT_Linear_Algebra.md

         - $x_j = \frac{\det B_j}{\det A}$, 其中 $B_j = \begin{bmatrix} A_1
         \ldots A_{j-1} B_j A_{j+1} \ldots A_n\end{bmatrix}$
     - The cost of Cramer's Rule is very high
-- Volume
+- Volume(Very familar!
+Cross product in vectors!)
-    - The determinant of a $3\times 3$ matrix equals to the volume of the box constructed by $\hat i, \hat j, \hat k$, likewise, the det of a $2\times 2$ matrix describes the area of a parallelogram constructed by $\hat i, \hat j$
+    - The determinant of a $3\times 3$ matrix equals to the volume of the box constructed by $\hat i, \hat j, \hat k$, likewise, the det of a $2\times 2$ matrix describes the area of a parallelogram constructed by $\hat i,\hat j$
     - This property provides us with a much more convenient way to get the area of a parallelogram or a volume of a box.

 ## Eigenvalues and Eigenvectors